ibanity/ibanity-elixir/README.md

 The Ibanity Elixir Library provides convenient wrappers around the Ibanity API.
 The object attributes are dynamically defined based on the API response, supporting minor API changes seamlessly.

+## Disclaimer !!!

+This library is under **heavy** development; its API is unstable and can be changed at any time.

+It is not yet ready for production !

 ## Documentation

 Visit our [Elixir API docs](https://documentation.ibanity.com/api/elixir).